 - Create new patients and modify existing ones;

-- See all messages and comments on the Dashboard, and post/modify/delete their own messages and comments;
+- See all messages and comments on the Dashboard, and post/modify/archive their own messages and comments;

 - View and modify their own user details.

-- View the following reports: Appointments schedule (daily and weekly), and Missed appointments.
+- View the following reports: Appointments schedule (daily and weekly), Missed appointments, and Recalls.